Snap6/sgw-training/tasks/tasks.md

-- Create a document from Couchbase Server UI done it's called zomatooooo
+- Create a document from Couchbase Server UI done it's called zomatooooo with revid of 2 cause the import docs is true

-- Review the revision IDs and explain the different values in revision IDs first id : 1-6c09ee187cece3ab2da390476ac6b48f second id : 2-bfa741a85dcfe111c1b0945078f2b049 third id : 3-8ddf2dade557cc0fdef75eed5b0e28a5
+- Review the revision IDs and explain the different values in revision IDs on the postman : first id : 1-622c50a7af0ecb76dff71baa74d13333 first ui : 1-181b726654b000000000000000000000

+"revs": [
+          "1-622c50a7af0ecb76dff71baa74d13333"
+        ]
+when accessing it :
+rev cb  : 3-181b72b651f700000000000002000006
+revs xattr : [
+          "1-622c50a7af0ecb76dff71baa74d13333",
+          "2-071a60efac585dd912341b6f7dd07667"
+        ]

+meanwhile using the ui you basically get the revision id starting with 2 because of the sync-gateway updation results in increments of 2.

-so basically when you append or make changes the first id increases and the second part is a hash or somethiing
+so basically when you append or make changes the first id increases and the second part is a hash of the doc

 ### Observations